syomo1103/gradual.ly/README.md

 Gradual.ly is a platform geared towards prospective graduate students to share updates and stay up-to-date during, what is typically, a stressful admissions process.

 With gradual.ly, all users are able to a view posts for a school.
-Logged in users are able to save schools to their favorites dashboard for easy of use and better organization, receive email notifications when a post has been added to their favorites, post updates with specific details such as program, semester, status (i.e. accepted, rejected, waitlisted), and view all of their posts.
+Authenticated users are able to save schools to their favorites dashboard for easy of use and better organization, receive email and realtime notifications when a post has been added to their favorites, post updates with specific details such as program, semester, status (i.e. accepted, rejected, waitlisted), and view all of their posts.

 ## Technologies Used